-It’s important for a shipper to establish understanding based on the chosen mode of transportation of the subject commodity that’s meant to be shipped, noting that the cost of shipping sea-borne trade will in no doubt differ when similar trade is shipped via air.
+A shipper needs to establish understanding based on the chosen mode of transportation of the subject commodity that’s meant to be shipped, noting that the cost of shipping sea-borne trade will in no doubt differ when a similar trade is shipped via air.

-Although the mode of transportation isn’t limited to air and sea, a quote could also be centered on transportation costs from the pick-up point to the actual port of origin, which also include handling and logistics cost.
+Although the mode of transportation isn’t limited to air and sea, a quote could also be centered on transportation costs from the pick-up point to the actual port of origin, which also includes handling and logistics costs.

-Simply put, for cross-border trade, which is pretty much our core area of interest, a quote should include ‘Harmonize Code’ known as HS Code by world customs.
-However, at this point, ladies and gentlemen, it’s evident, our submission on this isn’t left in peace meal while ensuring a healthy approach on this subject is key.
+Simply put, for cross-border trade, which is pretty much our core area of interest, a quote should include the ‘Harmonize Code’ known as the HS Code by World Customs.
+However, at this point, ladies and gentlemen, it’s evident, that our submission on this isn’t left in peace meal while ensuring a healthy approach on this subject is key.